larn503/CSNZ_Server/doc/serverconfig.md

 	},

 	"Room": { // room configuration
-		"HostConnectingMethod": <int>, // method that will be used to connect to the game host, 0 - direct connection (host restart functionality is unavailable), 1 - peer to peer connection (def.
+		"HostConnectingMethod": <int>, // method that will be used to connect to the game host, 0 - direct connection/dedicated server (host restart functionality is unavailable), 1 - peer to peer connection (def.
 0)
 		"ValidateSettings": <bool> // validate room settings (def. false) },